 HD Radio doesn’t have the commercial-free appeal of satellite radio, but we have no qualms about a subscription-free radio service that broadcasts your favorite radio stations in CD quality.
 We wish more automakers offered HD Radio, and we’re glad the 2014 Hyundai Sonata offers it on all trims.

 Under the Hood

 Since both the turbocharged 4-cylinder engine and hybrid powertrain are engineered with a specific purpose in mind, the vast majority of Sonata owners will choose the balanced performance of the standard 2.4-liter direct-injected 4-cylinder.
-Transmission choices include a 6-speed manual (in GLS trim only) or a 6-speed automatic transmission.
+A 6-speed automatic with manual shift mode is the only available transmission.
 Although it is Hyundai’s first mass-production hybrid vehicle, the Sonata Hybrid is packed with innovative tech bits.
 Leading the charge (pun intended) is a lithium polymer battery pack that weighs 25 percent less than a conventional nickel-metal hydride system.
-Moreover, the 2013 Sonata Hybrid is capable of all-electric speeds up to 74 mph – better than most plug-in hybrids.
-When Hyundai corrects the sluggish throttle response issues and elevates the fuel efficiency to competitive levels, we might be looking at the next leader in hybrid technology.
+Moreover, the 2014 Sonata Hybrid is capable of all-electric speeds up to 74 mph – better than most plug-in hybrids.

 EPA city/highway fuel economy: 24/35 mpg

 2.0-liter turbocharged inline-4

 274 horsepower @ 6,000 rpm

 269 lb-ft of torque @ 1,750-4,500 rpm

 206 net horsepower